Sending a Request to Open a File for an Unclaimed Succession

 - if there is no will, the succession must be renounced by the person who was married to or was living in a civil union with the deceased and by the persons related to the deceased by blood or adoption, meaning the spouse and children (if there are no children, the mother, father, brothers and sisters, nieces and nephews, by representation, must renounce the succession);

 Moreover, to help us quickly and efficiently liquidate the unclaimed succession, you can send us the following, if you have them:

 - a copy of the registration of the acts of renunciation in the register of personal and movable real rights;

-- the will search certificate from the Chambre des notaires du Québec;
+- a copy of the will search certificate from the Chambre des notaires du Québec;

-- the will search certificate from the Barreau du Québec;
+- a copy of the will search certificate from the Barreau du Québec;

 - the inventory of property and the list of debts of the deceased (photos of the property can be included with the request);

 - personal documents of the deceased that could be useful for the liquidation (bank statements, insurance policies, etc.);